This topic is about our legacy Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 Below is an example configuration you might use for AWS.

-You must allow outbound traffic from the satellites by whitelisting the following IP addresses, on TCP ports
+You must allow outbound traffic from the Satellites for the following IP addresses, on TCP ports